Hexagon/blog/src/posts/2023-09-06_display_all_visitors_pointers.md

     ctx.response.body = "Not Found";
   });

-// Start an interval for broadcasing mouse positions const broadcastInterval = setInterval(broadcastPositions, 150);
+// Start an interval for broadcasting mouse positions const broadcastInterval = setInterval(broadcastPositions, 150);
 // but dont keep the main loop running just because of this Deno.unrefTimer(broadcastInterval);